ETHMOID BONE ANATOMY

 Functions of Conchae

-• Increase surface area within nasal passages
+• Increase surface area within your nasal passages

-• Enhance warming of inhaled air
+• Enhance warming of the air you inhale

-• Promote humidification of inhaled air
+• Promote humidification of the air you inhale

-• Improve filtration of inhaled air
+• Improve filtration of the air you inhale

 BIBLIOGRAPHY